mitranim/wordplay/readme.md

 callaboration (over Zoom) © LR

-cullaboration (when the weakest links are culled) © Yury
+cullaboration (when the weakest links are culled) © Y

-cluboration (when they "encourage" you with beatings) © Yury
+cluboration (when they "encourage" you with beatings) © Y

 diemension (place that kills you; afterlife, like Hell) © M